surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/plotterwidget.md

 2. From the main tool panel, open the **Plotter** tool.
 3. Select the **Plotter** tab.

-### ✒️ Step 2: Select a Line Feature
+### 📌 Step 2: Select a Line Segment

-1. Select a single line feature in any of your map layers.
+1. Click the **Select Segment** button.
+The button will change to "Selecting..." and a status message will guide you.
+2. Click on a line segment on the map canvas to select it.
+    * The start point will be marked in green (🟢).
-2. The start and end points of the line will be highlighted.
+    * The end point will be marked in red (🔴).

+ℹ️ *Use snapping for higher accuracy.
+You can right-click at any time to clear the segment selection.*

 ### 🛠️ Step 3: Configure Inputs